jameschen108/mlb-pitch-framing-analysis/README.md

 Three design decisions carry most of the weight.

-**Out-of-sample baseline probabilities, everywhere.** The framing signal is `actual − predicted`.
+Out-of-sample baseline probabilities, everywhere.
+The framing signal is `actual − predicted`.
 If the prediction came from a model fit on the same pitches, the residuals are partly flattened by construction.
 Every baseline probability here comes from a model that never saw the pitch it is scoring: within 2021–2022 by five-fold cross-fitting split on `game_pk`, and for 2023 from a model fit only on 2021–2022.

-**Analysis restricted to the shadow zone**, the pitches the baseline model puts at 0.2 < p̂ < 0.8.
+Analysis restricted to the shadow zone, the pitches the baseline model puts at 0.2 < p̂ < 0.8.
 Framing can only matter where the call is genuinely in doubt.
-That band is 14.5% of called pitches and carries **60.8% of the Fisher information** about a catcher's effect — information scales with p(1−p), and a pitch down the middle carries almost none.
+That band is 14.5% of called pitches and carries 60.8% of the Fisher information about a catcher's effect — information scales with p(1−p), and a pitch down the middle carries almost none.
 Standard errors inflate by a factor of 1.27, not the 2.6 the raw pitch counts suggest.

-**2023 held out and spent once.** Model form, threshold, inference engine, estimand, and every reported quantity were settled on 2021–2022 before 2023 was touched.
+2023 held out and spent once.
+Model form, threshold, inference engine, estimand, and every reported quantity were settled on 2021–2022 before 2023 was touched.
 It was used a single time, at the end, so the new numbers could be compared against v1's published 2023 table on the same season.

 ---